archiki/Robust-E2E-ASR/README.md

 ```

 ## Models
 We will be uploading our pretrained models shortly.
-In the meantime, please contact us personally for the pretrained models.
+In the meantime, please contact us personally for the same.

 ## Datasets